 Let us introduce you to our latest Women’s Running magazine Blogger On The Run- Janae from The Hungry Runner Girl!
 This speedy girl loves running as much as she does food and shares her passion for both daily!
-Read on to find out how Janae navigates her addiction to running while she’s pregnant with baby #1 (yeah!):
+Read on to find out how Janae navigates her addiction to running:

 WR: How would you describe yourself?

-J: My name is Janae Jacobs and I am from Utah.
+J: My name is Janae and I am from Utah.
 I absolutely love all things health and fitness related.
-I have taught high school health and physical education for the past 3 years and I am also a spin instructor.
-I am currently 7 months pregnant and my husband and I will be moving to Northern California in August for him to attend law school.
+I taught high school health and physical education before becoming a full-time blogger and spin instructor.
 Running is one of my biggest passions in life and the marathon distance is my favorite.
 My marathon pr is 3:04 and I will be training for a sub 3 hour marathon in 2013.

 J: I started running when I was twelve years old.
 My older sister was really into fitness and loved to go running.
 Whenever she wanted to go running at night my mom made me go with her so that she wouldn’t be by herself, this is when my love for running began.
 At first it was hard and my lungs would burn but after going with her more and more and seeing the improvements I was having I started to become addicted to the sport.
 I didn’t ever know how far or how fast I was going but I ran because it made me feel alive.